dan-fritchman/dan-fritchman.github.io/content/nba-patches.md

 ![](./img/nba-patch-spurs.png)

 For the 2014-15 season, the NBA introduced a [gold patch](http://www.espn.com/nba/story/_/id/11219276/nba-jerseys-now-feature-gold-tabs-collars-indicate-teams-won-titles) to be worn on the back collar of the league's past champions.
 Inspired by the World Cup, the patches are a visible reminder of just how hard it is to win an NBA championship.
-Nearly half the teams have never done it.
+Nearly half of the league's teams have never done it.
 As of the 2017-18 season, 17 of the league's 30 teams wear the patch.
 The other 13 do not.

 But League Pass afficiandos will have a counterintuitive reaction to those numbers.
-It seems even *fewer* teams should have them.
+It seems even *fewer* teams should wear them.
 Some just don't look right:

 ![](./img/nba-patch-kings.png)